-Translation:The Kovács family's dog runs down to the lake on the street.
+Translation:The Kovács family's dog runs down the street, to the lake.

 No, I am not an insider.
 But I did read up on the incubator blog while all of us were waiting for this.
 Many of these things were mentioned there.
 And I see improvements here and there.
 And I am receiving the occasional confirmation of my accepted translations.